Gantt Chart Project Template

 - To change the colors of your graphs, double-click on your whole graph or just a section.
 The Format Data Point box will appear on the side.
 Click the paint bucket icon, click Fill, and at the bottom, click the paint bucket icon again to choose the color.

-Finding the Best Project Management Templates for Small or Big Projects
+Finding the Best Project Management Templates for Projects of All Sizes

 A project management template is an effective tool for any project -- big or small, simple or complex.
-It is a common misconception that you must be managing a large, elaborate project in order to use a project management template.
-In reality, a template can be just as helpful for small projects.
-Even if the deliverables are small and don’t take much time to produce, you still need to estimate how long each task will take, figure out the resources required, and assign activities to team members.
+In reality, even if the deliverables are small, you still need to estimate how long each task will take, identify the resources required, and assign activities to team members.
+That’s why it’s important to find the right project management solution to help ensure that your next project is delivered on time and on budget.

 Discover Premium Project Management Solutions with Smartsheet

 Do you manage hundreds of projects?
-Smartsheet’s premium Project Portfolio Solution helps project-based businesses and departments increase project throughput, create real-time visibility, and lower project risk.
+The Premium Project Portfolio Solution in Smartsheet helps project-based businesses and departments increase project throughput, create real-time visibility, and lower project risk.

 - Save time by automating new project setup